zdoom-docs/staging/md/ZScript/Classes.md

 ## State Blocks

-These are the same as `DECORATE`, but states that do not have function blocks require terminating semicolons.
+These are the same as DECORATE, but states that do not have function blocks require terminating semicolons.
 Double quotes around `#` and `-` are no longer required.
 State blocks can be subject to [action scoping] if explicitly specified.